tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-The Slice-Flow Aggregate traffic may be identified at NRP ingress boundary nodes by carrying a NRP Selector to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).
+The Slice-Flow Aggregate traffic may be identified at NRP ingress boundary nodes by carrying a NRP Selector to allow routers to apply a specific forwarding treatment that guarantees the SLA(s).

 To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet may also carry a Diffserv CS to identify the